Pre-apprenticeship plumber students hard at work at Herzing College in Toronto

 - 8,280 hours of on-the-job work experience, as an apprentice

-- Pass a plumber certification exam, delivered by the Ontario College of Trades
+- Pass a plumber certification exam, delivered by Skilled Trades Ontario

 2. What’s the point of pre-apprenticeship plumber training?